Policy last updated

 Submitting a disability category verification request

 Any Victorian government school can submit a disability category verification request on behalf of a student.
-For students who are already enrolled in a Victorian government school, the student’s existing school is responsible for submitting the request.
-If the student is not currently attending a Victorian government school, the student’s intended school, the specialist setting, is responsible for submitting the request.
+For students already enrolled in a Victorian government school, the student’s existing school is responsible for submitting the request.
+If the student is not currently attending a Victorian government school, the student’s intended specialist setting is responsible for submitting the request.

 - consult with all involved schools